 Science shows that your brain decides whether you like someone or not within the first few seconds of interaction.
-That’s not a long time to make a powerful first impression.
-Chances are you’re still stumbling over “nice to meet you” and they’ve already put you on the ‘not interested’ pile.
+That’s not a long time to make a powerful first impression – and they matter.
+Chances are you’re still stumbling over “nice to meet you” and they’ve already put you on the not interested pile.

 You get it at the start of interviews, when you first meet a girl, and in the elevator with a new business acquaintance.
-This is your personal ‘elevator pitch’ – you’ve got 30 seconds to make a powerful impression on the person asking; showing who you are, what you’ve done, build rapport, and give them a reason to gravitate towards you.
-Here’s how to sell yourself like a professional instead of panicking, mumbling for a few seconds and getting out before your stop.
+This is your personal elevator pitch – you’ve got 30 seconds to make a powerful impression on the person asking; showing who you are, what you’ve done, build rapport, and give them a reason to gravitate towards you.
+Here’s how to nail the elevator pitch and sell yourself like a professional instead of panicking, mumbling for a few seconds and getting out before your stop.

 1. Know Your Worth

 I was always told that there are only two things that can hold you back in life: fear and self-doubt.
 Self-doubt is a vice, it cripples champions and winners and stops them from achieving their potential simply because they think they can’t do it.
 In order to know your true worth and sell yourself, you need to overcome this.
 For the sake of your elevator pitch, take stock of what you’ve done, recall your achievements, know where you are now, and write them down if you have to.
 I guarantee you’ve done more than you realise.
 Choose five of the best, make them diverse.

 Conversely, you do have weaknesses.
 That’s a fact and knowing them is the first step to increasing your worth.
 Don’t give these any airtime, but let the humility of knowing your weaknesses reflect in your pitch – you’re not invincible.